- Australia has a few popular cashback websites including Kickback, Cash Rewards and ShopBack.

 Sometimes you need to enter in a coupon code, but the instructions are really easy to follow.
 They have so many stores here to choose from, including Woolworths, Expedia, Bonds, David Jones, etc.

 You might be thinking, how can this work?
 Why would they give me money back?
-In the case of Cash Rewards, they earn a commission for referring you to the shop you bought from, and they pass on some of this commission they earn through to you, the customer.
+In the case of Kickback, they earn a commission for referring you to the shop you bought from, and they pass on some of this commission they earn through to you, the customer.

 This effectively gives you a percentage saving on every grocery and retail purchase that you make online.